Please use the links below to access the procedures for Student Accessibility Services (SAS).

 - Impacts receptive / expressive written language skills, reading challenges (dyslexia), or other learning tasks as verified by physician or medical report.

 - A student must first establish their status as a person with a disability by submitting documentation (medical, neuropsychological, psycho-educational, etc.) to the Student Accessibility Services office (SAS) located in Jeremy Warnick Center for Student Accessibility on the 1st Floor of the Main Library.

 - Documentation must be submitted to SAS in a timely fashion in order for it to be evaluated by the SAS staff, who will then determine which accommodations are reasonable and appropriate.

-- If a student wishes to be considered as a candidate for the accommodation of extended time, it is his or her responsibility to make the request known to the SAS office by electronically submitting the Accommodation Request form.
+- If a student wishes to be considered as a candidate for the accommodation of extended time, it is their responsibility to make the request known to the SAS office by electronically submitting the Accommodation Request form.
 The request form is ONLY available online at the SAS portion of the University website.